cmadsen/gemini.eclipse.companion/README.md

 ## Installation

+1. Download the navicon.gemini.eclipse.companion_1.0.0.qualifier.jar from the release page.
 1. Locate the installation directory of your target Eclipse or STS IDE.
 2. Find the `dropins/` folder inside the installation directory.
 3. Copy the exported JAR file (e.g., `navicon.gemini.eclipse.companion_1.0.0.qualifier.jar`) into the `dropins/` folder.